-Specific Outcomes (On completion of this course, the student should be able to:) Assessment Criteria (What evidence must the student provide to show that they are competent?
-The Assessment Tasks (The evidence will be gathered in the following way.
-The student may be expected to:) Understand how the South African law of contract has developed from its Roman, Roman-Dutch, English and domestic South African roots, and to be able to evaluate how this area has developed and transformed under a constitutional dispensation. student must be able to:) Identify from which system of law a particular rule of contract originates.
-Describe how the South African law of contract has absorbed features of these various legal systems.
-Discuss why South African law has chosen to adopt a particular rule from a - Be able to explain in a written answer the origin of a rule of contract in a particular context while solving a legal problem, and how or why this is important.
-Understand, analyse and evaluate the essential elements of a valid contract, and their various requirements. particular system.
+Specific Outcomes (On completion of this course, the student should be able to:) Understand how the South African law of contract has developed from its Roman, Roman-Dutch, English and domestic South African roots, and to be able to evaluate how this area has developed and transformed under a constitutional dispensation.
+Assessment Criteria (What evidence must the student provide to show that they are competent?
+The student must be able to:) - Identify from which system of law a particular rule of contract originates. - Describe how the South African law of contract has absorbed features of these various legal systems. - Discuss why South African law has chosen to adopt a particular rule from a particular system.
+Assessment Tasks (The evidence will be gathered in the following way.
+The student may be expected to:) - Be able to explain in a written answer the origin of a rule of contract in a particular context while solving a legal problem, and how or why this is important.
+Understand, analyse and evaluate the essential elements of a valid contract, and their various requirements.
 Define the various essential elements of a contract.
 Describe and explain the requirements that have to be satisfied for the various elements to exist.
 Analyse, explain and evaluate the court decisions that have authoritatively determined what the various elements and requirements are.
 Demonstrate an understanding of key contractual terminology.
 Write up coherent material, supported by authority, explaining and critically analysing the process of how a contract is concluded, focusing on constituent components.
 Present in written form discussions, case notes or an analytical discussion of a case (or legislation) on the essential elements of a valid contract.
 Embed all the above techniques in presenting answers to problems involving the creation of a contract.
 Analyse and evaluate critically the sorts of legal issues that can affect the existence of the various contractual elements, and how the contractual relationship will be affected as a result.
 Identify the sorts of legal issues that can affect the existence of one of the contractual elements.
 Explain why it may be proved that one of the essential elements of the contract does not exist because of one of these issues, and critique these.
 Write up coherent material, supported by authority, explaining and critically analysing the various ways in which problems associated with the formation of a contract may arise.
 Present in written form discussions, case notes or an analytical discussion of cases or legislation on various